-The Cambridge IGCSE Physics syllabus is designed to enable pupils to explain and understand the technological world around them.
+The International GCSE Physics syllabus is designed to enable pupils to explain and understand the technological world around them.
 This highly valued qualification will evidence both pupils' understanding of key theoretical principles and practical skills.

-The Cambridge IGCSE Physics enables pupils to progress on to Cambridge A Level Physics which will open opportunities to study further at university.
+The International GCSE Physics enables pupils to progress on to A Level Physics which will open opportunities to study further at university.

 Teacher assessments are continuous during LIVE TAUGHT lessons, marking of coursework and assignments and summative tests.

 Homework will be given at the end of each week, usually in the form of problems to solve, researching key concepts.

 Parents have 24 /7 access to all of their children's coursework.

 Additionally the school holds 3 parent consultaions per year - one each term.